 If grid disconnections continue despite correct export limitation, the inverter's reactive power settings or grid protection parameters may need adjusting within the G99-permitted range.
 These are installer-level settings that require technical knowledge to configure correctly.

 STS can review your SolaX Cloud voltage data remotely, identify whether the issue is a network problem requiring DNO involvement or a configuration issue that can be resolved at the inverter, and recommend the appropriate fix.
-Remote diagnostic sessions start from £75.
+Remote diagnostic sessions are free — you only pay £75 if we fix it remotely.

 Why grid disconnection faults are increasing on UK SolaX systems